scientific-python/cookie/docs/pages/guides/gha_wheels.md

 `CIBW_MANYLINUX_I686_IMAGE`, etc. If you always need a specific image, you can set that in the `pyproject.toml` file instead.

+You can speed up the build by specifying the `build[uv]` build-frontend option and pre-installing `uv` on the runners.

 ## Publishing

 {% tabs %} {% tab oidc Trusted Publishing %}